GUIDE Japanese Superfoods Give yourself a nutritional boost with these five Japanese superfoods

 Uji in Kyoto is home to some of the highest quality Japanese green tea available.
-Cafes and restaurants all over the city embrace this claim to fame with innovative matcha treats, such as matcha fondue, matcha pancakes, and matcha parfait—arguably the tastiest way to eat your superfoods.
+Cafes and restaurants all over the city embrace this claim to fame with innovative matcha treats, such as matcha fondue, matcha pancakes, and matcha parfait—a tasty way to eat your superfoods.

 If you'd prefer to sample matcha in a traditional way during your visit to Japan, take part in a tea ceremony.
-These tea ceremonies date back to the origins of matcha in Japan, which first gained popularity when Zen monk Eisai brought the tea into the country from China, along with tea whisks.
+These tea ceremonies date back to the origins of matcha in Japan, which first gained popularity when Zen monk Eisai brought the tea into the country from China.

 Yuzu—a zesty super fruit